 Over time, however, through rapid growth, responses to market dynamics, economic conditions, and other circumstances, the value proposition and delivery methods can become less clear, more complex, or break down.

 In any case, the business stops delivering on its original purpose and may need help getting back on track and improving performance.
-That is typically where a management consulting firm like ours is brought in to help identify issues, build and implement a plan to improve performance, and, once again, deliver that value up and down the chain.
+That is typically when a management consulting firm like ours is brought in to help identify issues, build and implement a plan to improve performance, and, once again, deliver that value up and down the chain.
 Let’s look at the two major areas we typically address when working with companies to improve performance: the “how” and “why” of their business.

 Our team typically addresses one of the first areas with every business we partner with: its Management Operating System.
 In its simplest definition, a Management Operating System, or MOS, is the combined tools, processes, and disciplines required to achieve your organization’s business objectives.
 It answers “how” a business creates value, the “nuts and bolts” of moving inputs to outputs to satisfy the needs of the company and its customers.